 Review the Your Real Estate Agent

-Once a home inspection has been completed, and a report has been generated, it’s crucial to review the report with your real estate agent.
-Your real estate agent will be able to provide guidance on what repairs should be asked for prior to purchasing the home, as well as what repairs should be asked for in the way of credits rather than physical labor.
+Once a home inspection has been completed and a report has been generated, it’s crucial to review the report with your real estate agent.
+Your real estate agent will be able to provide guidance on what repairs should be asked for prior to purchasing the home.
+You can ask for repairs in the way of credits rather than physical labor.
 This can amount to significant savings for you, the buyer.
+This can also ensure you have the repairs done by someone you trust.

 Think About the Big Picture, Don’t Sweat the Small Stuff